 would be imported after a.ftd

-has updated fpm.document-title
+has updated fastn.document-title

-, and it will overwrite fpm.document-title
+, and it will overwrite fastn.document-title

 .
 We can argue this is fine at some level and user is aware of things.
-Further there is another concern, what if fpm.document-title

 was optional, and the idea was if this is not set, we pick the title from first heading of the document.
 And say this worked out fine, so a.ftd

-will not want to fpm.document-title
+will not want to fastn.document-title

 , but say it does not work for b.ftd